habitat-sh/habitat/components/docs-chef-io/content/habitat/get_started.md

 The [plan file]({{< relref "/habitat/plan_writing" >}}) instructs Chef Habitat in how to build, deploy, and manage your application.

-Edit the plan file to user your origin:
+Edit the plan file to use your origin:

 1. Open the `sample-node-app/habitat/plan.sh` file with your editor of choice.
 1. Update the value of `pkg_origin` with the name of the origin in your Habitat Builder account.